Driver using SuperTrucker pretrip assistant on a Peterbilt fleet truck

 If APL's parameters say no, the post drops into the open pool at the 60-second mark and other carriers see it.
 APL never knows they had the lead.
 Everyone downstream plays normally.

-This perk is perpetual — every new post, for as long as Common Ground runs.
+This perk is perpetual — every new post, for as long as Engine runs.
 And it follows the people, not the entity: the cheat code is reserved for Greg and Stefan by name.
 APL Cargo today.
 Any trucking operation you two start tomorrow, next year, or a decade from now.
 The perk goes with you.

 It is also not publicly documented.
-Built into Common Ground's routing layer at the code level, never mentioned in external marketing, never offered to subsequent carriers.
+Built into Engine's routing layer at the code level, never mentioned in external marketing, never offered to subsequent carriers.
 That's what "first carrier on the new load board" actually means.
 Not a line in a brochure.
 Structural preferential routing, forever, in writing between us.

 Everything we've been talking about has led up to this.